 In September, the head of the Servant of the People party, Elena Shulyak, submitted another bill.
-Her scandalous urban planning “reform” (5655) made life easier for developers on land (adopted last December, but the President has neither signed nor vetoed), while the new initiative does the same on water (9664).
+Her scandalous urban planning “reform” (5655) made life easier for developers on land (adopted last December, but the President has still neither signed nor vetoed), while the new initiative does the same on water (9664).

 The goal that legislators are talking about is to balance the interests of the state and investors, to simplify the construction mechanism in internal sea waters and the territorial sea, and the like.